filipvanlaenen/asapop/README.md

 * FS: Fieldwork start
 * N: Number of no responses (as a percentage)
 * O: Result for other
+* ON: Result for other and no responses
 * PD: Publication date
 * PF: Polling firm
 * PFP: Polling firm partner